Petopp/Udemy_Project_1/README.md

 ## AutoML
-I am have used in the AutoML option the task as "clasification" and primary metric as "accuracy" and iterations as 5 (for a quick test time, better is higher 40), the timeout for this final test was by 40 minutes.
+I am have used in the AutoML option the task as "clasification" and primary metric as "accuracy" and iterations as 5 (for a quick test time, better is higher 40 minutes), the timeout for this final test was by 40 minutes.
 I think a longer time and more iterations, make better results.